ncar-xdev/xpersist/docs/source/how-to/use-xpersist-with-prefect.md

 ## Set Prefect Flow

-To enable persisting output of a task in xpersist's cache store, we need to define a `XpersistResult` object and pass it to the `result` argument of the `task` decorator.
+To enable persisting output of a task in xpersist's cache store, we need to define a {py:class}`xpersist.XpersistResult` object and pass it to the `result` argument of the `task` decorator.

 ```{code-cell} ipython3
 @task(